-1 HTTPS -

-2 Clone in SourceTree ST.

-Atlassian SourceTree is a free Git and Mercurial client for Windows.
+HTTPS - Clone in SourceTree ST. Atlassian SourceTree is a free Git and Mercurial client for Windows.
+Clone in SourceTree Atlassian SourceTree is a free Git

 Clone the repository

 - 1. This URL will be automatically populated from Bitbucket. - 2.
 Alter this name to end with peek-plugin-example.